pogipop/cloudron/docs/references/selfhosting.md

 ## Checklist

 * Once your Cloudron is ready, setup a Reverse DNS PTR record to be setup for the `my` subdomain.
+  **Note:** PTR records are a feature of your VPS provider and not your domain provider.

     * AWS EC2 & Lightsail - Fill the [PTR request form](https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/ec2-email-limit-rdns-request).